alitto/pond/README.md

 ### Using a custom Context at the pool level

 Each pool is associated with a context that is used to stop all workers when the pool is stopped.
 By default, the context is the background context (`context.Background()`).
 You can create a custom context and pass it to the pool to stop all workers when the context is cancelled.

-> [!NOTE]
-> The context passed to a pool with `pond.WithContext` is meant to be used to stop the pool and not to stop individual tasks.
-If you need to stop individual tasks, you should pass the context directly to the task function and handle it accordingly.
-See [Submitting tasks associated with a context](#submitting-tasks-associated-with-a-context) and [Submitting a group of tasks associated with a context](#submitting-a-group-of-tasks-associated-with-a-context).

 ```go
 // Create a custom context that can be cancelled